Balabhadra Majhi: Career

 He graduated in B.Sc.
-(Engineering)-Civil, from NIT Rourkela and served as a Chief Executive Engineer in the Railways until 2014, when he resigned from government service where he had 7 years remaining for retirement to contest the Lok Sabha elections for his constituency.
+(Engineering)-Civil, from NIT Rourkela and served as a Chief Engineer in Indian Railways until 2014, when he resigned from government service (wherein he had 7 years remaining for retirement) to contest the Lok Sabha elections for his constituency.

 He was a member of the Biju Janata Dal political party and elected to the 16th Lok Sabha in 2014 from Nabarangpur constituency as member of the Biju Janata Dal candidate.
-But in 2014 Indian general election, Biju Janata Dal denied a ticket to him.
+But in 2019 Indian general election, Biju Janata Dal denied a ticket to him.
 He joined Bhartiya Janta Party in March 2019 and was given ticket from the same constituency but lost to state minister Ramesh Chandra Majhi of Biju Janata Dal.